voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     stages that filter or modify its contents) will sync any |Label| edits or deletions with the source dataset

-Because evaluation patches views only contain a subset of the contents of a
-|Sample| from the source dataset, there are some differences in behavior
-compared to non-patch views:
+However, because evaluation patches views only contain a subset of the contents of a |Sample| from the source dataset, there are some differences in behavior compared to non-patch views:

 -   Tagging or untagging patches themselves (as opposed to their labels) will